Spain's Telefonica to merge British unit O2 with Virgin Media

-(Reuters) - Liberty Global (LBTYA.O) has agreed to merge its Virgin Media cable company with the O2 mobile business owned by Spain’s Telefonica (TEF.MC) to create a major new force in the British telecoms market.
+May 7 (Reuters) - Liberty Global has agreed to merge its Virgin Media cable company with the O2 mobile business owned by Spain’s Telefonica to create a major new force in the British telecoms market.

 The companies said on Thursday that O2 would be valued at 12.7 billion pounds ($15.65 billion) and Virgin Media at 18.7 billion pounds, both on a total enterprise value basis.